-Dr. Ira Fox is the Director of the Center for Innovative Regenerative Therapies, a collaborative effort between the Children's Hospital of Pittsburgh of UPMC and the McGowan Institute for Regenerative Medicine, a Professor of Surgery at the University of Pittsburgh School of Medicine, and the Medical Director of the McGowan Institute for Regenerative Medicine.
+Dr. Ira Fox is the Director of the Center for Innovative Regenerative Therapies, a collaborative effort between the Children's Hospital of Pittsburgh of UPMC and the McGowan Institute for Regenerative Medicine, and a Professor of Surgery at the University of Pittsburgh School of Medicine.
 Prior to this, Dr. Fox served as Senior Associate Dean for Research and Development at the University of Nebraska College of Medicine as well as the Charles W. McLaughlin Professor of Surgery (and Pathology and Microbiology) at the University of Nebraska Medical Center.

 Dr. Fox graduated cum laude from Harvard College with a degree in Chemistry and Physics.
 From there he attended Columbia University, College of Physicians and Surgeons, where he earned his medical degree.
 He completed post doctorate fellowships first at Harvard Medical School (Immunology Research Fellow) and then at the University of Pittsburgh School of Medicine (Transplant Fellow).